mojolingo/Adam.Snark.Rabbit/README.md

 * Memory: Web UI; Provides authentication/authorization and user administration.
   * User database, MongoDB
 * User Gateways
-  * Ears: Adhearsion application to present a phone interface to Adam via Rayo.
-    * Rayo service: For connection with SIP & PSTN networks, and maintaining call sessions.
   * Fingers: Maintains an XMPP user presence for IM interaction.
 * Brain: The AI component of the system responsible for calculating responses to messages.
 * Internal/External communications systems